Chapter 6: Remote and Distributed

 • Real-time updates

-• Everyone sees same view
+• Everyone sees the same view

 • Async collaboration possible